kasko/docs/source/products/gav_car_and_living.rst

 Callback arguments
 ~~~~~~~~~~~~~~~~~~
-The `onSuccess` parameter function has only one argument - the polciy details object.
+The `onSuccess` parameter function has only one argument - the policy details object.
 Please note that `price` is the price in cents (i.e. 9900 is 99.00 EUR).

 .. code:: json